ZoeLeBlanc/IntroToDH2020/schedule.md

 *Assignment for next class:*

-- Read preface from Ted Underwood, *Distant Horizons: Digital Evidence and Literary Change*.
+- Read preface from Ted Underwood, *Distant Horizons: Digital Evidence and Literary Change* and explore "RyanHeuser.
+FrancoMoretti.
+Erik Steiner.
+The Emotions of London.
+October 2016.
+Pamphlets of the Stanford LiteraryLab.
+ISSN 2164-1757 (
+- Lincoln Mullen *“A Braided Narrative for Digital History,” in Debates in the Digital Humanities 2019, ed.
+Matthew K. Gold and Lauren F. Klein (University of Minnesota Press, 2019).* [link](https://dhdebates.gc.cuny.edu/read/4805e692-0823-4073-b431-5a684250a82d/section/e5496dc6-dcc1-42e7-8609-9377d05812c5#ch31) and explore [America's Public Bible Project](https://americaspublicbible.org/)
-- Finish DH review assignment
+- Continue working on DH review assignment

 <h3 id="week-6">Week 6: Case Study: Cultural Analytics and Digital History</h3>

 *First Meeting: Counting and Computing in DH March 10, 2020*

 **DH review assignment due**
 How can we use computational methods in DH research?
 What types of questions have scholars used computation to answer?
 How do we blend humanities and computational narratives?

 *Class Activities*